What local SEO updates should your brand make throughout the year

 Google Q&A is often a huge missed opportunity for businesses.
-Questions can be asked and answered by anyone online which is why it’s important for businesses to monitor and participate in these discussions.
+Questions can be asked and answered by anyone online. which is why it’s important for businesses to monitor and participate in these discussions.
 Google Q&A is a great place for businesses to address any recent business changes and prevent the spread of misinformation.

-How Often Should Brands Update Their Review Management Strategy?
+Should I Update Their Review Management Strategy?